 Abstract.
-Concrete is widely used in civil engineering, and fiber materials are usually added to building concrete to enhance its durability.
-In order to study the freeze-thaw damage performance of different fiber reinforced concrete mixtures and accurately predict the degree of freeze-thaw damage of fiber reinforced concrete with different ratios under salt freezing conditions, this paper proposes an improved BP neural network-based method for predicting freeze-thaw damage in building concrete.
-Firstly, freeze-thaw cycle tests were conducted on fiber reinforced concrete with different proportions to study the variation patterns of concrete quality loss rate and dynamic elastic modulus; Then, based on BP neural network and particle swarm optimization algorithm, a concrete damage prediction model is established; Finally, conduct optimization based on the learning samples and compare and analyze the prediction errors of the model.
-The method proposed in this article has been verified to have good accuracy and stability.
+Hydraulic resources can be utilized in a cascade manner, with the advantages of energy conservation, economy, and environmental protection.
+In order to study the anti salt freezing performance of rock foundation in hydroelectric power dams and accurately predict the degree of rock and soil freeze-thaw damage under salt freezing conditions, this paper proposes a prediction method for the anti salt freezing performance of dam rock foundation based on an improved BP neural network.
+Firstly, freeze-thaw cycle tests were conducted on the rock foundation materials of dams poured with different proportions of fiber reinforced concrete to study the changes in soil mass loss rate and dynamic elastic modulus; Then, based on BP neural network and particle swarm optimization algorithm, a prediction model for rock and soil freeze-thaw damage is established; Finally, using the historical data of the Baihetan hydropower station, optimization was carried out and model prediction errors were compared and analyzed.
+The method proposed in this article has been verified to have good accuracy and stability, providing guidance for the operation and construction design of hydropower projects.

-Keywords: Civil engineering, Concrete, Damage model, Improving neural networks
+Keywords: Geotechnical engineering, Hydroelectric power generation, Freeze thaw damage, Improving neural networks